 The 2017 indie film recieved mix reviews and for the life of me I’m not entirely sure why.
 The film follows Dr. Fonda, a child psychologist, tasked with evaluating a child held at a military black site.
 The film makes very good use of its minimal sets and finds a way to engage the viewer not with explosions or gunshots, but with dialogue and acting.
 For a low budget flick, this movie packs a punch.

 This forgotten gem stars Mickey Rourke and Robert De Niro.
 Harry Angel (Rourke) is hired by a mysterious man named Louis Cyphre (De Niro) to track down a singer named Johnny Favorite who owes Cyphre a considerable debt.
 The movie is set in WW2 and has some of the most beautiful cinematography I have ever seen.
-The film can be a bit predictable at times, but the acting, set pieces, visual style, and concept more than makes up for it.
+The film can be a bit predictable at times, but the acting, set pieces, ominous atmosphere, and concept more than makes up for it.
 Silent Hill also happened to draw some inspiration from it, so there’s that.

 I was a bit weary of this film when I saw that it had sparkling vampire Robert Pattinson in the leading role and an IMDB star rating of 5.0.
 But I decided to give it a chance because the film also stared Paul Giamatti and was directed by David Cronenberg.
 The film is difficult to put into words besides saying that it’s an awkward masterpiece that only Cronenberg could pull off.
 If you’re looking for a sneak peak of how Pattinson will be as billionaire playboy Bruce Wayne, then give this movie a watch.

 That’s my list.
 There are so many other books and movies that I could add, but I wanted to limit myself to 3 a piece.
 If you have any suggestions, leave them in the comments.